Omkar211202/Omkar_Notes/content/MBA/Human Resource Management.md

 - merged methods:

-Problems:
+Problems with PMS:
-unclear standards.
+- unclear standards.
-halo effect
+- Halo effect: impressions based on other considerations.
-central tendency
+- central tendency: giving all employees similar range of scores.
-strictness/leniency
+- strictness/leniency among varied managers in org.
-bias
+- bias: favoring a particular employee due to personal bonding and relationships

 ---
 ## Training and Developing Employees: